mwj10/CS-GY-6513-Big-Data/README.md

 ```
 $docker compose up -d
 ```
-You will see a bunch of installing messages.
-Wait until you see the following statement.
+You will see a bunch of install messages.
+Wait until you see the following statement saying containers are started.
 ```
 [+] Running 8/8
  - Container lstm-postgres                  Started  1.2s